karatelabs/karate/karate-core/README.md

 * waitUntil("document.readyState == 'complete'")
 ```

-A very useful variant that takes a [locator](#locators) parameter is where you supply a JavaScript "predicate" function (or expression) that will be evaluated *on* the element returned  by the locator in the HTML DOM.
-Most of the time you will prefer the short-cut form that begins with an underscore (or bang), and Karate will inject the JavaScript DOM element reference into the variable named "`_`".
+A very useful variant that takes a [locator](#locators) parameter is where you supply a JavaScript "predicate" function that will be evaluated *on* the element returned  by the locator in the HTML DOM.
+Most of the time you will prefer the short-cut boolean-expression form that begins with an underscore (or "`!`"), and Karate will inject the JavaScript DOM element reference into the variable named "`_`".

 This is especially useful for waiting for some HTML element to stop being `disabled`.
-Note that Karate will fail the test if the `waitUntil()` failed even after the configured number of [re-tries](#retry).
+Note that Karate will fail the test if the `waitUntil()` returned `false` - *even* after the configured number of [re-tries](#retry) were attempted.

 > One limitation is that you cannot use double-quotes *within* these expressions, so stick to the pattern below.